My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 - System messages

-What won't be localized
+What isn't localized

-- Game launcher (localization not supported)
+- Game launcher

 - Audio